Search-based Testing of Simulink Models with Requirements Tables: Evaluation

-\emph{OMM model.} Our SBST framework generated a failure-revealing test case for $\approx 58\%$ ($7$ out of $12$) of the model-RT combinations.
-Our manual inspection confirmed that all the failure-revealing test cases violated at least one of the requirements of the RT.
-For the requirements combinations $\langle$OMM-v0, OMM-RT0$\rangle$, $\langle$OMM-v0, OMM-RT1$\rangle$, $\langle$OMM-v1, OMM-RT1$\rangle$, $\langle$OMM-v2, OMM-RT1$\rangle$, and $\langle$OMM-v3, OMM-RT1$\rangle$ for which our tool could not return a failure-revealing test case, we run it four additional times.
-The additional runs did not reveal any violation of the requirements of the RT for these additional runs.
+Our SBST framework generated at least a failure-revealing test case for $\approx 58\%$ ($7$ out of $12$) of the model-RT combinations.
+We checked the failure-revealing test cases against the appropriate RT, which confirmed that each of these test cases violated at least one of the requirements of the RT.

+In total, we found 70 failure-revealing test cases out of $120$ runs ($12$ model-RT combinations $\times 10$ runs).
+For the requirements combinations $\langle$OMM-v0, OMM-RT0$\rangle$, $\langle$OMM-v0, OMM-RT1$\rangle$, $\langle$OMM-v1, OMM-RT1$\rangle$, $\langle$OMM-v2, OMM-RT1$\rangle$, and $\langle$OMM-v3, OMM-RT1$\rangle$ our solution did not reveal any violation of the requirements of the RT.
 This is not surprising since for these combinations, if the input signals satisfy the preconditions of the requirements, then the output signals will always satisfy the postconditions.
 For example, for the combination $\langle$OMM-v3, OMM-RT1$\rangle$ the model ensures that if the first input signal is greater than $0$ (precondition of OMM1), then the first output signal will always be in the range $(-0.5,10.2]$.
-This ensures the requirement OMM1 is always satisfied as the first output signal can't be lower than the threshold value of $-0.5$ (postcondition of OMM1) making the violation of the requirement impossible.
+This ensures the requirement OMM1 is always satisfied as the first output signal can't be lower than the threshold value of $-0.5$ and is always lower than $10.2$ (postcondition of OMM1), making the violation of the requirement impossible.

+The requirements OMM1 and OMM2 are respectively violated in $\approx 27\%$ ($19$ out of $70$), and $\approx 73\%$ ($51$ out of $70$) of the failure-revealing runs.
+This result confirms that the proposed approach could expose diverse failures.